-Impact of the appeal
+Impact of joint funding

-Since 25 August 2017 when the violence in Rakhine State escalated, Australia has committed $30 million towards relief efforts.
+Since 25 August 2017 when the violence in Rakhine State escalated, Australia has committed $31.5 million towards relief efforts.
 This funding is in addition to over $95 million that we have provided since 2013 to respond to humanitarian needs in Myanmar and for people displaced to Bangladesh.

 Australian funding is helping to deliver essential services, to keep people safe, and to restore dignity to people affected by this crisis.